tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 #### Gnark-Crypto

 [Gnark-Crypto][gnark] is a Go-native implementation of elliptic-curve pairing-based cryptography.
-It is completely not auditing and listed as an 'as-is' although development appears to be active so formal verification may be forthcoming.
+It is not audited and is documented as 'as-is', although development appears to be active so formal verification may be forthcoming.

 ## Open Questions